mplspunk/awesome-privacy-engineering/README.md

     * [TensorFlow Privacy](https://github.com/tensorflow/privacy) - Python library that includes implementations of TensorFlow optimizers for training machine learning models with differential privacy.
     * [TensorFlow Federated](https://www.tensorflow.org/federated) - TensorFlow Federated (TFF) is an open-source framework for machine learning and other computations on decentralized data.
     * [TensorFlow Encrypted](https://github.com/tf-encrypted/tf-encrypted) - TF Encrypted is a framework for encrypted machine learning in TensorFlow.
-    * [CrypTFlow](https://github.com/mpc-msri/EzPC) - CrypTFlow is a system for end-to-end secure inference of deep neural networks written in TensorFlow.
 * Four-Episode Podcast on Differential Privacy by [This Week in Machine Learning and AI](https://twimlai.com)
     * [Differential Privacy Theory & Practice with Aaron Roth](https://twimlai.com/twiml-talk-132-differential-privacy-theory-practice-with-aaron-roth/)
     * [Differential Privacy at Bluecore with Zahi Karam](https://twimlai.com/twiml-talk-133-differential-privacy-at-bluecore-with-zahi-karam/)